-- In the first phase, Cellnex France acquired 230 telecommunication infrastructures from Bouygues Telecom for a consideration of €80 million. - In the second phase, Cellnex France acquired 270 additional infrastructures from Bouygues Telecom for €67 million.
+- In the first phase, during the third quarter of 2016 Cellnex France acquired 230 telecommunication infrastructures from Bouygues Telecom for a consideration of €80 million. - In the second phase, during the fourth quarter of 2016 Cellnex France acquired 270 additional infrastructures from Bouygues Telecom for €67 million.